DC Studios: Restructuring and immediate changes (2022)

-In April 2022, after the merger between Warner Bros.' parent company WarnerMedia and Discovery, Inc. to form Warner Bros.
+In April 2022, after the merger between Warner Bros. owner WarnerMedia and Discovery, Inc. to form Warner Bros.
 Discovery (WBD), the new CEO David Zaslav was exploring a restructuring of DC Entertainment, including having a creative leader akin to Marvel Studios president Kevin Feige to lead its film and television projects.
 Later in July, Toby Emmerich stepped down as the head of the Warner Bros.
 Motion Picture Group.
 The group was restructured to give DC Films, Warner Bros.
 Pictures, New Line Cinema, and Warner Animation Group respective leadership.
 Former MGM executives Michael De Luca and Pamela Abdy became the co-executives of Warner Bros.
 Pictures and New Line Cinema.
 They were also temporarily assigned to oversee the remaining units of the group until the new positions were filled.

 When the release of the film Batgirl was canceled by WBD in August, Hamada was not consulted regarding the decision and only learned about it when De Luca and Abdy informed him at a test screening for Black Adam (2022).
 Hamada was upset and considered resigning, but agreed to stay until Black Adams release.
 Later that month, Dan Lin entered talks to oversee DC's film and television divisions.
 From this position, Lin was expected to report directly to Zaslav, while Hamada would depart the studio.
 In September, Lin and WBD ended negotiations and agreed to part ways, in part due to Lin's concerns with the Batgirl cancellation.
 During Black Adams Times Square premiere in October, star and producer Dwayne Johnson said he could be a consultant at DC Films, helping the studio find its next creative leader.
 Later that month, it was reported that De Luca had been effectively running DC Films in place of Hamada.
 On October 19, Hamada departed the company, two days before the release of Black Adam.